Medical Device Surface Treatment

 A process of dissolving any carbon steel contamination from the surface of stainless steel medical devices or pharmaceutical machinery.
 Passivation does not typically go below the surface of the metal and does not change the properties of the metal.

 Passivation may be done with nitric acid (HNO3) or citric acid (C6H8O7) solutions which are not as aggressive (less concentrated) as the acids used in pickling.
 The use of passivation is intended to target contamination and aid in creating a passive oxide film on the surface.
-Passivation does not usually result in a marked change in appearance of the steel surface.
+Passivation does not usually result in a marked change in the appearance of the steel surface.

-The use of biocompatible materials in medical devices involves the consideration of the intended use, time of exposure and location (skin surface/topical, implant, external communication, blood circulation, etc.).
+The use of biocompatible materials in medical devices involves the consideration of the intended use, time of exposure, and location (skin surface/topical, implant, external communication, blood circulation, etc.).
 The use of implants for the human body began in the late 1950s; those uses require assurance that the materials and devices are safe and effective.

 Biological medical devices must undergo characterization analyses of biological and toxicological risks from extractable and leachable materials, including cleaning and sterilization residues, and the potential risk to the patient must be evaluated.